 Manuscripts Under Review

 Turnwald, B.P., Perry, M., Jurgens, D., Prabhakaran, V., Jurafsky, D., Markus, H.M., & Crum, A.J.
 Language in Popular American Culture Constructs the Meaning of Healthy and Unhealthy Eating: Narratives of Craveability, Excitement, and Social Connection in Six Cultural Products.
 Under review.

 Boles, D.Z., Turnwald, B.P., Perry, M.A., & Crum, A.J.
 Expanding notions of healthy eating: An appeal to healthy foods that resonates with marginalized groups.
-In prep.
+Under review.